-Communication with U-Boot is achieved via a serial console configured for 115200 baud, 8N1.
+Communication with U-Boot is achieved via a serial console configured for 115200 baud, 8N1, no hardware handshake.

-Initially, U-Boot executes the commands defined in the environment variable 'preboot'.
-Then, if not otherwise interrupted, U-Boot pauses for the time defined in the environment variable 'bootdelay' and then executes the statements stored in the environment variable 'bootcmd'.
-To gain access to the U-Boot command prompt type in any single character during the boot delay time.
+Initially, U-Boot executes the commands defined in the environment variable "preboot".
+Then, if not otherwise interrupted, U-Boot pauses for the time defined in the environment variable "bootdelay" and then executes the statements stored in the environment variable "bootcmd".
+To gain access to the U-Boot command prompt, type in any single character during the boot delay time.

-If required, the boot delay function can be so configured that even when the boot delay is set to '0' to have characters, which are sent over the serial interface prior to the boot wait time, be recognized to allow operator intervention in the boot process.
+If required, the boot delay function can be configured in such a way that even when the boot delay is set to "0" to have characters, which are sent over the serial interface prior to the boot wait time, be recognized to allow operator intervention in the boot process.